hksung/Korean-Lexical-Complexity-Analyzer/README.md

 - Use `--recursive` to include text files in subfolders.
 Without it, only files directly inside `--input-dir` are processed.

 ## Included Resources
-This package includes bundled resources used by the analyzer, including:
+This package built on two open-source resources:

-- Reference databases for frequency, range, and association, released as an open-source dataset (korean-fineweb-edu)
+- Reference databases (korean-fineweb-edu) for calculating rarity, range, and strength of association
 - Vocabulary grade database (National Institute of Korean Language resources), released under Korea Open Government License Type 1

 ## Morpheme Parsing and Tagging